 Have you ever been to one of your child’s games and observed parents who were rather annoying spectators?
 After 20 years of being a sports mom and 28 as a coach’s wife, I’ve learned a lot about how to behave as a spectator.
 I blew it a lot at the beginning—yelling things to the refs I shouldn’t have, and having a bad attitude towards coaches or cocky players—and sometimes I still have to fight the urge to behave badly.
 I’ve learned, however, that it’s best for my kids and for myself when I adhere to these spectator guidelines:

 Parents should cheer, but they aren’t the cheerleaders

 When my kids were small, they loved to hear us cheer and yell for them.
-But when they got older—somewhere around middle school and definitely in high school—we realized it was time to show a little self-control.
-Let’s be honest, parents who scream and holler for every basket or strike or tackle can be pretty annoying.
+But when they got older—somewhere around middle school age, and definitely by high school—we realized it was time to show a little self-control.
+Let’s be honest, parents who scream and holler for every basket, strike, or tackle can be pretty annoying.
 I sometimes wonder if parents like that are just a little too wrapped up in their kids’ sports events.

 Of course we cheer for our kids when they score or make a good play, but some parents go overboard and not only embarrass themselves, they embarrass their young athlete.